GoogleCloudPlatform/cloud-hackathons/hacks/media-on-gcp/README.md

 ## Prerequisites

 - Basic knowledge of GCP
-- Access to a GCP environment (will be provided in this gHack)
+- Access to a GCP environment
-- Licenses for the third party software (will be provided in this gHack)
+- Licenses for the third party software

 ## Contributors